Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: The BIOCARD and ADNI study

-Our methods are motivated by the need to understand biomarker cascades and particularly with considerations in two datasets: 1) the BIOCARD: Predictors of Cognitive Decline Among Normal Individuals (BIOCARD) and 2) the subset of CN participants at baseline in Alzheimer's Disease Neuroimaging Initiative (ADNI) study data.
-We consider these two datasets because they contain longitudinal data for participants followed from when they were CN at baseline, have considerably long follow-up duration, and are similar in protocols for biomarker measurements.
+Our methods are motivated by the need to understand biomarker cascades with particular considerations in two datasets: 1) the BIOCARD: Predictors of Cognitive Decline Among Normal Individuals (BIOCARD) \citep{albert2014cognitive} and 2) the subset of cognitively normal participants at baseline in Alzheimer's Disease Neuroimaging Initiative (ADNI) study data \citep{mueller2005alzheimer}.
+We consider these two datasets because they contain longitudinal data for participants followed from when they were cognitively normal at baseline, have considerably long follow-up duration, and are similar in protocols for biomarker measurements.

 The BIOCARD study is a longitudinal and observational study initiated at the National Institute of Health in 1995.
 At baseline, 349 cognitively normal individuals that were primarily middle-aged and had a first-degree relative with dementia were recruited and followed by NIH (1995 to 2005) and Johns Hopkins University (2009 to present).
 During the active study duration, clinical assessments with cognitive tests were done annually for study participants.
 Magnetic resonance imaging (MRI), cerebrospinal fluid (CSF), and blood specimens were collected biannually.
 Study participants also receive consensus diagnoses at annual clinical visits, categorized as either cognitively normal (CN), mild cognitive impairment (MCI), or dementia.
 For individuals that receive a diagnosis of dementia, the age at clinical symptom onset is determined based on the clinical dementia rating (CDR) interview.
-Individuals in the BIOCARD study have been followed for an average of 15.5 years, creating a precious data source for understanding biomarker and disease progression trajectories.
+Individuals in the BIOCARD study have been followed for an average of 15.5 years.